syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ---
 layout: post
-title: Overview of Syncfusion licensing errors - Syncfusion
+title: Syncfusion Licensing Errors and Solutions | Syncfusion
-description: Learn here some information about how to fix Syncfusion license key related errors and more details.
+description: Learn here about common Syncfusion licensing errors, their causes, and the solutions to fix license key related issues in your application.
 platform: common
 control: Essential Studio
 documentation: ug
 ---

-# Syncfusion<sup style="font-size:70%">&reg;</sup> Licensing Errors
+# Syncfusion<sup style="font-size:70%">&reg;</sup> Licensing Errors and Solutions

 Licensing error popup is displayed with various messages under different circumstances.
 Here are some ways to resolve different issues.